Notes on the Geography of Oklahoma: Oklahoma City Eastside

-The north side of the capitol grounds are bisected by 23rd Street, here in the foreground, while the north-south Lincoln Boulevard separates and embraces the capitol on its east and west sides.
+The north side of the capitol grounds are bisected by 23rd Street, here in the foreground, while the north-south Lincoln Boulevard separates into two strands and embraces the capitol on its east and west sides.

 Here's the plat of one of the additions between the medical center and the capitol; it shows a broad boulevard.